wthit56/unnecessary.js/event-loop/README.md

 This page runs test.js against the native JavaScript methods.

-## error.html
-This page quickly demonstrates how the browser treats timers and errors.
-From what I can see, errors can be thrown without stopping the event loop.

 ## test.js
 This file is run in both index.html and comparison.html, and `console.log`s a number of test
 cases: